hideaki-j/hideaki-j.github.io/_pages/about.md

 # 📙 Biography

-Hideaki Joko is a researcher and PhD candidate at Radboud University, Canada.
+Hideaki Joko is a researcher and PhD candidate at Radboud University, Netherlands.
 He earned an MSc from the University of Tokyo for his research in natural language processing (NLP) and a BEng in applied mathematics from Waseda University.
 He served as a research engineer at Mitsubishi Electric from 2016 to 2020.

 Having ~8 years of research experience and ~5 years of hands-on experience in NLP and information retrieval (IR), he has published 10+ papers in conferences and peer-reviewed journals, obtained several patents, and received multiple awards for his research and development in NLP and IR.